Jango73/blender-scripts/README.md

 # blender-scripts
-Blender utility scripts for version 2.7x
+Blender utility scripts for various versions.

-## Version 2.9
+## Scripts for Blender 2.9

 ### RefreshArmatureProxy.py
 * Implements missing functionality with armature proxies: refresh the constraints and properties when they have been modified in the source file.